-THE RELEASE
+THE RELEASE AND MEDIA CONTACT

-Following special premiere screenings at the Transitions Film Festival in Melbourne (February 23, 2020) and Cinequest in San Francisco (March 4, 2020), My Year of Living Mindfully will screen in Sydney, New York, Boston, London and Tel Aviv throughout March and April
+Following special premiere screenings at the Transitions Film Festival in Melbourne (February 23, 2020) and Cinequest Film Festival in San Francisco (March 4, 2020), My Year of Living Mindfully will be screening in Sydney, New York, Boston, London, Belgium and Tel Aviv throughout March and April.

-The film's May online launch (such as on iTunes, Amazon, and www.myyearoflivingmindfully.com) will coincide with a free global three-month Host Your Own Screening program, aimed at facilitating 300+community-led screenings and discussions in universities, hospitals and other community and healthcare settings.
+The film will launch world-wide in May 2020.
+This will coincide with a global Host Your Own Screening program, aimed at facilitating 300+ community-led screenings and discussions in universities, hospitals and other community and healthcare settings.